The GROSCHE story: A humble housewares company with heart.

 We have set ourselves a goal to divert over 80% of our waste from our office and warehouse away from landfills.
 By championing and initiating a recycling and composting program for our office and warehouse complex, we have been able to divert close to 75% of our waste away from landfills already.
 As soon as we hit our goal, you can bet we will raise it, again.

 We are a carbon neutral operation and have been since 2012.
-We conduct annual energy audits in our facility, implemented a recycling and composting program in our building, and partnered with CarbonFund.org to offset our emissions through active reforestation projects.
+As well, we conduct energy audits in our facility, implemented a recycling and composting program in our building, and partnered with CarbonFund.org to offset our emissions through active reforestation projects.
+Also, we use natural ventilation in our office, and have reduced our footprint significantly.
+Our warehouse and head office footprint is less than that of a single family household now.
+When we include our offsets, our net carbon footprint is actually negative, and getting better and better each year.

 We use Canada’s leading green energy provider, Bullfrog Power, to power our office and warehouse facilities.
 The goal we all strive for: a 100% renewable-and clean energy powered future, for all.